 Endalkachew noted that foreign investors taking part in the fair can have the chance to assess the huge market in the country and the attractive investment opportunities.

-The 11th Ethio-Chamber International Trade Fair is organized by Ethiopian Chamber of Commerce and Sectoral Association.
+The 11th Ethio-Chamber International Trade Fair is organized by the Ethiopian Chamber of Commerce and Sectoral Association.

 Cognizant to these the Government issued Charter No. 90/47 in 1947 in a bid to establishing the Chamber as a legally recognized institution.
 This was the turning point for the establishment of an apex organization of the private sector in the country.
 The Charter clearly defined the roles and functions of the Chamber and stipulated membership to be mandatory.